CSIOM/ProTrack/README.md

     5.django 1.7
     6.pytz

-1) Fork the repositery [DD](http://code.csiom.com/jasvir/project-management) and clone the forked repositery
+1) Fork the repositery [piPi](https://github.com/CSIOM/piPi) and clone the forked repositery

     $ git clone 'link to your forked repository'

-2) Create a database for DD.
+2) Create a database for piPi.
 3) Edit settings.py file.
 Things to be edited are:

     NAME : <db_name>